apache/nifi-site/src/pages/markdown/quickstart.md

 ## Running the application

-#### ** WARNING **

-Without any configuration, the application will run on port `8080` and does not require any credentials to modify the flow.
-This means of running Apache NiFi should be used only for development/testing and in an environment where only connections from trusted computers and users can connect to port `8080`.
-Using iptables to allow only localhost connections to `8080` is a good start, but on systems with multiple (potentially untrusted) users, also not a sufficient protection.

 #### Decompress and launch

 Running the above build will create a _tar.gz_ (and _zip_) file in `./nifi-assembly/target`.
 This _tar.gz_ should